 REGULATION (EU) 2020/1503 on European crowdfunding service providers for business, and amending Regulation (EU) 2017/1129 and Directive (EU) 2019/1937) (“the EU Crowdfunding Regulation” or “Regulation”)

-The EU Crowdfunding Regulation is due to have effect as and from the 10.11.2021.
-The Regulation will allow crowdfunding service providers authorised (on the basis of a harmonised authorisation system) in one member state, to passport their services into other EU Member States on the basis of the one authorisation (Article 18 of the Regulation).
+The EU Crowdfunding Regulation had effect as and from the 10.11.2021.
+The Regulation will allow crowdfunding service providers (CSPs) authorised in one member state, to passport their services, for which they are authorised, into other EU Member States on the basis of the one authorisation (Article 18 of the Regulation).

 Who may provide Crowdfunding services

 - the project owner who proposes the project to be funded